unboxed/unboxed.co/source/the-unboxed-way/short-learning-cycles.html.md

 A regular session, usually at the same time and location during each sprint, to share project updates and progress with key stakeholders and the wider organisation.
 This is timeboxed to around 20-minutes so to be concise and cover the most important elements.
 The show and tell is a platform to gather feedback and answer any questions from those who aren’t a part of the core project team.

 ![Weekly or fortnightly show and tell sessions to share progress](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/65fda221033b8de9279e3cf55193ace2.png)

+*Weekly or fortnightly show and tell sessions to share progress*

 ## Sprint retrospectives